Data Strategy for Business Leaders

 Learn to leverage the data collected from your consumers to get valuable insights and make effective marketing decisions in the Data Driven Marketing for Business Leaders program.
-This course will help you to understand practical aspects of working with data, drive marketing objectives based on data analysis and acquire and retain consumers
+Through this course, you will learn the practical aspects of working with data, and how to drive marketing objectives based on rigorous analysis.
+Together, we will discuss how to both attract new – and retain existing – customers while delivering the most cost-effective and valuable marketing initiatives.

 Discounts available!
 10% off for people from the same company.
 30% off for Haas Alumni (using code IBI2017).
 30% off if you register for both courses.
 Learn more.